2018 Men's British Open Squash Championship

 The Men's Allam British Open 2018 is the men's edition of the 2018 British Open Squash Championships, which is a PSA World Series event (Prize money : 165,000 $).
-The event took place at the Airco Arena in Hull in England from 13 to 20 May.
+The event took place at the Airco Arena in Hull in England from 13–20 May 2018.
 Miguel Ángel Rodríguez won his first British Open trophy, beating Mohamed El Shorbagy in the final.